michaelcharbbiefuentes/michaelcharbbiefuentes/README.md

 ## 🚀 Featured Projects

 - Leave Management & Automation System (PowerApps + Power Automate)
-- RTO Monitoring & Compliance Dashboard (in progress)
+- Social Quit Application (in progress)
-- Python Automation Tools (in progress)
+- Chat Bot Automation for small business (in progress)

 ## 🔭 Currently Working On
 - Transitioning from IT Service Desk to RPA / Automation Engineer role